abonello/food_nutrition/README.md

 Implemented route to delete food class.
 Tested by creating a test items and deleting them.

 Functionality includes the ability to cancel the delete process.

+## Improving classification collection.

+I want the classification collection to keep track of the number of food items that use a particular classification.

+Also If I come to delete a class, it the confirmation page will tell me how many food items are currently using that class.
+If there are any food items that use a class, I will not be able to delete that class.

+1. Start by taking a current backup of the data.
+2. Then, manually add a count key to all documents in the classification collection.
+3. Take new backup
+4. When I look at the classes route, I see a count of how many Food Items make use of that class.
+4. When I create a class, it will start with a default value of count = 0.
+5. When I add a food Item, the count is increased by 1.
+6. When I delete a food Item, the count is decreased by 1.
+7. If I change the class of a food item, its old class will be reduced by 1 and the new class is increased by 1.
+8. What will happen when I edit a class.
+    1. I need to track all the food items that used the new class and have their class edited too.
+    2. Having a count of the food items using that class should make sure that all items are edited.